- You should ideally have a first-class or at least a good upper second-class undergraduate degree.

 - A scholarship application form (if applicable).

-You'll also need to supply the names of supervisors you would be interested in working with.
+You'll also need to supply the names of supervisors you’d be interested in working with.

 Once you've applied, we'll contact you as soon as possible to let you know the result.
 If we're considering making you an offer, we'll invite you for an interview, or a telephone interview if you're living outside the UK.

-If you have any queries, please contact our postgraduate admissions team.
+If you have any queries about the application process, please contact our postgraduate admissions team.